fruitBohl/fruitBohl/README.md

 ## 👋 Hi, I’m Harrison, I’m interested in Maths and Computer Science.
 - 🌱 I'm Currently studying advanced combinatorics and am completing my honours thesis with Adrian Dudek in Sieve Theory.
+- 🌱 I'm also working at Biarri as a Commerical Mathematician.
 - 📫 How to reach me: bohlharrison357@gmail.com

 <!---